 Alcohol, Tobacco , Weapons of war, Adult entertainment

 Pork • Leverage (i.e. borrowing against investors (your) money, not assets)

 Explanation of leverage: Leverage is a practice of many fund managers.
 In our opinion, leverage puts your investment at an unethical risk.
 We strongly disagree with the use of leverage.

-Additionally, hedging instruments cannot be used to manage currency risk as they are derivatives and therefore are prohibited by the Ethical Mandate.
+Additionally, hedging instruments cannot be used to manage currency risk as they are derivatives and therefore are prohibited by the Strict Ethical Mandate.

 Cash: No interest is received for assets held in the Scheme’s bank accounts, as the Manager has elected that these bank accounts are non-interest bearing.